 NYU Stern Executive Education offers a range of development opportunities that are tailored to address specific organizational needs and identified learning objectives.
-Designed in partnership with individual organizations for cohorts of 20 - 40 participants, these programs include private short courses, fully customized programs and company specific advanced management programs or corporate degrees.
-Programs range from a few days to multiple modules over a year or more.
+Designed in partnership with individual organizations for cohorts of 20 - 40 participants, these programs include high impact talks, private short courses, fully customized programs and company specific advanced management programs or corporate degrees.
 While most are delivered on site at NYU Stern, we also have the capability to deliver custom programs around the world.